 iDEA’s partnerships include local authorities, schools and colleges, the armed forces, small business and trade organisations, community groups for adults, youth groups, corporates, international bodies, digital skills and enterprise organisations.

-For those cadets taking part in the Duke of Edinburgh Scheme, you can work on your Bronze and Silver award for your Skill section (only if it’s the 3-month option).
-Talk to your DC for more information on this.
+For those Cadets taking part in the Duke of Edinburgh Award Scheme, you can work on your Bronze and Silver iDEA Award for your Skill section, talk to your DC for more information on this.

 If you would like to take part in the iDEA Award then you can sign up online at https://idea.org.uk

 There is an organisation code which means that your progress can be tracked as part of Dorset ACF you can get this via your Detachment Commander.